Avian brain

 The avian brain is the central organ of the nervous system in birds.
 Birds possess large, complex brains, which process, integrate, and coordinate information received from the environment and make decisions on how to respond with the rest of the body.
 Like in all chordates, the avian brain is contained within the skull bones of the head.

 The bird brain is divided into a number of sections, each with a different function.
 The cerebrum or telencephalon is divided into two hemispheres, and controls higher functions.
 The telencephalon is dominated by a large pallium, which corresponds to the mammalian cerebral cortex and is responsible for the cognitive functions of birds.
 The pallium is made up of several major structures: the hyperpallium, a dorsal bulge of the pallium found only in birds, as well as the nidopallium, mesopallium, and archipallium.
-The bird telencephalon nuclear structure, wherein neurons are distributed in three-dimensionally arranged clusters, with no large-scale separation of white matter and grey matter, though there exist layer-like and column-like connections.
+The bird telencephalon has a nuclear structure, wherein neurons are distributed in three-dimensionally arranged clusters, with no large-scale separation of white matter and grey matter, though there exist layer-like and column-like connections.
 Structures in the pallium are associated with perception, learning, and cognition.
 Beneath the pallium are the two components of the subpallium, the striatum and pallidum.
 The subpallium connects different parts of the telencephalon and plays major roles in a number of critical behaviours.
 To the rear of the telencephalon are the thalamus, midbrain, and cerebellum.
 The hindbrain connects the rest of the brain to the spinal cord.

 The size and structure of the avian brain enables prominent behaviours of birds such as flight and vocalization.
 Dedicated structures and pathways integrate the auditory and visual senses, strong in most species of birds, as well as the typically weaker olfactory and tactile senses.
 Social behaviour, widespread among birds, depends on the organisation and functions of the brain.
 Some birds exhibit strong abilities of cognition, enabled by the unique structure and physiology of the avian brain.